UPDATE: Springsteen Was 'Visibly Swaying,' Refused Breath Test, Federal Summonses Say

 Unlike careless driving, it's a criminal offense that involves knowing that your behavior could endanger the safety of others, or even yourself.
 The penalties are stricter.

-Springsteen often spoke about and wrote in his autobiography that he frequented “the Hook” at the far northern end of the Jersey Shore below the Highlands -- a short drive down from the Freehold native’s 400-acre horse farm in Colts Neck.
+Springsteen often spoke about and wrote in his autobiography that he frequented “the Hook” at the far northern end of the Jersey Shore below the Highlands -- a short drive down from the Freehold native’s 400-acre horse farm in Colts Neck -- with its historic lighthouse and views of lower Manhattan.

 His representatives haven’t returned requests for comment.